thectogeneral/lendsqr-wallet-service/README.md

 ### Prerequisites

 - Node.js
-- MySQL or other relational database compatible with Knex
+- MySQL(v5.7.38) or other relational database compatible with Knex
 - Environment variables configured (see below)

 ### Installation